navgurukul/newton/constitution/section-1-council/section-1-council.md

  - Information Technology Coordinator
  - Treasurer
  - Outreach and communication Coordinator
- - Training and Placement
+ - Training and Placement Coordinator
  - Facility and Maintenance Coordinator
- - Prosperity officer
+ - Prosperity Officer

 One of the members of the Council will be appointed as the **General Secretary**.